sunice2000/CPSC359-SnakeGame/README.md

 # CPSC359-SnakeGame
-Classic Snake Game, with a twist
+Classic Snake Game, with a twist.
 Programmed in ARM Architecture